Covenant Christian Academy (Colleyville, Texas)

 Covenant Christian Academy of Colleyville, Texas, is a private Christian school that was founded in 1979.
 It is an accredited ACCS school and a member of the Texas Association of Private and Parochial Schools.
 Covenant Christian Academy is a non-denominational, classical, college preparatory Christian school serving students age 3 through grade 12.
 Pre-AP, AP, and Dual-Credit available.

 History

-In 1979, Pastor Dale Smith of Colleyville Presbyterian Church and other faithful congregation members had a strong desire to start a school in Colleyville that would teach students from a Christian worldview.
-The vision became a reality in 1980 when six kindergarten students started class with their teacher, Helen Shepherd.

-The following year, in 1981, classes for pre-kindergarten, first and second grades were added.
-Each year a grade level was added until 1992 when the first graduates of Covenant received their diplomas.
+The school was established by Colleyville Presbyterian Church in 1980 with six kindergarten pupils.

-The classical approach to teaching was added to ourcollege preparatory standards in 1998.
+The classical approach to teaching was added to the college preparatory standards in 1998.

-Athletics

-The athletic program has achieved 31 State Champion titles since 2005.
-As a TAPPS 4A school, they offer baseball, basketball, cheerleading, cross country, football, golf, soccer, swimming, track & field, and volleyball.

-Fine Arts

-The fine arts department has enjoyed Betty Buckley awards, ACSI Gold Medals for speech, TAPPS art awards, and TPSMEA All-State Choir and Orchestra Members.
-Art, choir, strings, theatre, worship ensemble, video production, and yearbook are all offered as a part of their fine arts program.
+The school was accredited by the Association of Classical and Christian Schools in 2016.